LJPZebra/thesis_bg/readme.md

 in the trajectories.
 Starting from the ground truth trajectories of
 $ACT\_002$, we degraded the tracking quality by introducing random swaps between neighboring objects.
-This process is controlled by a degradation rate $\delta$, defines as the number of artificial swaps divided by the total number of objects on all frames.
+This process is controlled by a degradation rate $\delta$, define as the number of artificial swaps divided by the total number of objects on all frames.
 Such a degradation affects the small timescales more severely, and the multi-scale approach takes on its full interest.
 As depicted in